Tackling Racism with ClickView

 Racism, Diversity and the AFL

 Award winning journalist Stan Grant presents this insightful look into the issue of racism and respect for diversity in the AFL going back to Damian Monkhorst’s headline grabbing racist outburst towards Michael Long during the 1995 Anzac Day game.
 Drawing on interviews with former players, media and academics, Grant looks at the way in which the AFL has changed not only as a game but also as an organisation.
-This programme raises crucial questions about Australia’s national sport, and whether it has managed to deal with the issue of racism in a meaningful and lasting manner.
+This program raises crucial questions about Australia’s national sport, and whether it has managed to deal with the issue of racism in a meaningful and lasting manner.
 Watch it here.

 If you have any suggestions for programs currently on free-to-air television that you feel would make a great resources for teachers and students feel free to contact: email@example.com